mwc360/mwc360.github.io/_posts/2026-07-24-Incremental-Liquid-Clustering-Fabric-Runtime-2.md

 Already clustered, appropriately sized, healthy files remain untouched.

+To see the clustering time impact between the standard strategy and incremental mode, see my [feature announcement blog](https://community.fabric.microsoft.com/t5/Fabric-Updates-Blog/Incremental-Liquid-Clustering-in-Microsoft-Fabric-Faster-smarter/ba-p/5189122).

 ## The clustering pipeline

 Once the engine selects files, the overall process is still recognizable:

 1. **Select candidates** that need clustering or compaction.
 2. **Bin-pack candidates** into appropriately sized groups.
-3. **Repartition rows** using Z-Order or a Hilbert curve.
+3. **Range partition rows** using Z-Order or a Hilbert curve.
 4. **Write replacement files** with tighter clustering-column ranges.
 5. **Commit metadata** to the Delta log and remove the replaced files from the active snapshot.

 The optimization is not a new sorting algorithm.
-It is a smarter decision about which existing files need to participate.
+It is a smarter decision about which existing files need to participate and how to maintain high file-skipping potential over a tables life cycle.

 # Try the write-amplification model

 The interactive model below runs the same append pattern against two simplified tables:

-- **Standard strategy:** rewrites files in partial Z-Cubes.
+- **Standard strategy from OSS Delta Lake:** rewrites files in partial Z-Cubes.
 - **Incremental strategy:** clusters the new files and leaves healthy clustered files alone.

 Append a few batches and run `OPTIMIZE`, then use **Fast-forward 20×** to see how repeated small writes compound.
 The second half lets you add overlapping files and adjust the auto-reclustering thresholds.

-{% include interactive.html src="/assets/playgrounds/incremental-liquid-clustering.html?embedded=1" open_src="/assets/playgrounds/incremental-liquid-clustering.html" title="Interactive incremental liquid clustering simulator" height="1400" class="playground-embed" %}
+{% include interactive.html src="/assets/playgrounds/incremental-liquid-clustering.html?embedded=1" open_src="/assets/playgrounds/incremental-liquid-clustering.html" title="Interactive incremental Liquid Clustering simulator" height="1400" class="playground-embed" %}

 The model intentionally simplifies file selection and overlap scoring so the behavior is visible.
 The real engine evaluates file statistics across all clustering dimensions and makes additional decisions about target file sizes, deletion vectors, and clustering health.